 But bipolar disorder can be sneaky.
 Symptoms can defy the expected manic-depressive sequence.
-Infrequent episodes of mild mania can go undetected.
+Infrequent episodes of mild mania or hypomania can go undetected.
 Depression can overshadow other aspects of the illness.
-And substance abuse can cloud the picture.
+Sometimes, symptoms of depression and mania can occur at the same time.
+And substance abuse, if present, can cloud the picture.

-As many as 20% of people complaining of depression to their doctor actually have bipolar disorder.
+- As many as 20% of people complaining of depression to their doctor actually have bipolar disorder.

-About half of people with bipolar disorder have seen three professionals before being diagnosed correctly.
+- About half of people with bipolar disorder have seen three professionals before being diagnosed correctly.

-It takes an average of 10 years for people to enter treatment for bipolar disorder after symptoms begin.
+- It takes an average of 10 years for people to enter treatment for bipolar disorder after symptoms begin.
 This is caused in part by delays in diagnosis.

 Bipolar Disorder Is Often Mistaken for 'Just' Depression

 People with bipolar disorder are frequently misdiagnosed as having only depression.
-In bipolar II disorder, the milder form, manic episodes are mild (called hypomania) and can pass by unnoticed.
+In bipolar II disorder, the milder form, manic episodes are mild and can pass by unnoticed.
 Time spent with depression symptoms, meanwhile, outnumbers time spent with hypomanic symptoms by about 35 to one in people with bipolar II disorder.

 Time spent with depression symptoms also usually outweighs time spent with mania symptoms in bipolar I disorder by about three to one, although the more severe mania in bipolar I generally is easier to identify.

 Substances such as alcohol and cocaine can also cloud the picture in bipolar disorder.
-For example, people high on cocaine can appear manic when they're not, or have a depression "crash" when the drug wears off.
+For example, people high on cocaine can appear manic when they're actually intoxicated, or have a depression "crash" when the drug wears off.
 Some people with bipolar disorder use drugs and alcohol as a part of the impulsivity and recklessness of mania.
 Others may have an independent substance use disorder, which requires its own treatment.
 Substance abuse may make bipolar episodes (mania and depression) more frequent or severe, and medicines used to treat bipolar disorder are usually less effective when someone is using alcohol or illicit drugs.